-We have a beautiful garden which is accessed by all our pupils.
-Every class has responsibility for maintaining an area.
-We also work in partnership with the local community on annual garden tidy days and with pupils from Aultmore Autism Unit.
-We have recently had our paths widen to accommodate the new trikes and bikes that we have bought.
+We have a beautiful garden which is accessed by many of our pupils.
+We work in partnership with the local community on annual garden tidy days and with pupils from Aultmore Autism Unit.
+We have recently had our paths widened to accommodate the new trikes and bikes that we have bought.